oaxacarb/oaxacarb-slack/README.md

 You can get your Slack API token at https://api.slack.com/web#authentication

-If you don't have a superuser yet, create railslink user, with password "railspgpw"
+If you don't have a superuser yet, create oaxacarb user, with password "oaxacarb"

 ```
-createuser -P -s -e railslink
+createuser -P -s -e oaxacarb
 ```

 Then run: